Anatomy of rocky planets formed by rapid pebble accretion I. How icy pebbles determine the core fraction and FeO contents: Introduction

-The pebble accretion model was developed mainly to explain the formation of the cores a gas-giant planets within the lifetime of the gaseous protoplanetary disc \citep{OrmelKlahr2010,LambrechtsJohansen2012}. \cite{Johansen+etal2015}, \cite{Schiller+etal2018}, \cite{Schiller+etal2020} and \cite{Johansen+etal2021} found evidence from cosmochemical isotope data and pebble accretion theory that the Earth formed mainly by accretion of chondrules and primitive dust-aggregate pebbles.
+The pebble accretion model was developed mainly to explain the formation of the cores of gas-giant planets within the lifetime of the gaseous protoplanetary disc \citep{OrmelKlahr2010,LambrechtsJohansen2012}. \cite{Johansen+etal2015}, \cite{Schiller+etal2018}, \cite{Schiller+etal2020} and \cite{Johansen+etal2021} found evidence from cosmochemical isotope data and pebble accretion theory that the Earth formed mainly by the accretion of chondrules and primitive dust-aggregate pebbles.
 A pebble accretion model is appealing to match the isotopic constraints since the incorporation of pebbles of outer Solar System composition is naturally achieved by the radial drift of these pebbles \citep{Schiller+etal2018}.
-Importantly, the pebble accretion model connects the formation of terrestrial planets to the formation of super-Earths, a widespread outcome of planet formation around other stars, with these two different outcomes of planet formation distinguished only by the magnitude of the pebble flux through the protoplanetary disc \citep{Lambrechts+etal2019}.
+Importantly, the pebble accretion model connects the formation of terrestrial planets to the formation of super-Earths, which is a widespread outcome of planet formation around other stars, with these two different outcomes of planet formation only being distinguished by the magnitude of the pebble flux through the protoplanetary disc \citep{Lambrechts+etal2019}.

 The thermal processing of highly volatile species, such as H$_2$O and organics, in the envelope of a planet growing by pebble accretion naturally limits the accreted volatile budgets to amounts similar to what is inferred for Earth \citep{Johansen+etal2021}.
 This implies that terrestrial planets could have formed outside of the water ice line, without invoking ice-poor conditions in this cool region \citep{Morbidelli+etal2016}.
 The amount of water and carbon delivered to the growing planets by pebble snow will be relatively constant, in contrast to the traditional picture of volatile delivery through impacts that deliver a stochastic water amount with an intrinsically large variation \citep{Raymond+etal2004}.
-In contrast to the water ice, more refractory minerals such as enstatite and forsterite (MgSiO$_3$ and Mg$_2$SiO$_4$, the main carriers of magnesium and silicon) and iron (either pure or bound with sulfur to form FeS) survive to the planetary surface without significant sublimative mass loss, when planets are in the mass range of the terrestrial planets \citep{Brouwers+etal2018}.
+In contrast to the water ice, more refractory minerals such as enstatite and forsterite (MgSiO$_3$ and Mg$_2$SiO$_4$, the main carriers of magnesium and silicon) and iron (either pure or bound with sulfur to form FeS) survive down to the planetary surface without significant sublimative mass loss, when planets are in the mass range of the terrestrial planets \citep{Brouwers+etal2018}.